Socca98/Web_Desert-Environment/README.md

 # Web_Desert-Environment
+A static web application with details about the desert climate in romanian language.

+Check the app!

 https://socca98.github.io/Web_Desert-Environment/

-A static web application with details about the desert climate in romanian language.

 # Details
 Used HTML + CSS.